Request A Free Consultation

 Lost Income

 If you miss time from work due to your injuries, you may be able to recover lost income as part of your compensation.
-This includes not only wages lost while you are out of work but also any reduction in earnings capacity due to long-term effects of your injuries.
+This includes not only wages lost while you are out of work but also any reduction in earnings capacity due to the long-term effects of your injuries.

 For example, if you can no longer work full-time or perform the same job duties as before the car accident, you may be able to recover damages for lost earning capacity.